dssg/MLinPractice/README.md

-This is a project-based course designed to provide students training and experience in solving real-world problems using machine learning, exploring the interface between research and practice, with a particular focus on topics in fairness and explainability.
+This is a project-based course designed to provide students training and experience in solving real-world problems using machine learning, while exploring the interface between research and practice with a particular focus on topics in fairness and explainability.

 The goal of this course is to give students exposure to the nuance of